microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 ## Description

-The goal of this challenge is to extract the school district, school name, student id, student name and question answers from civics/social studies exams from students in the country.
-You will also need to parse the activity preferences and advance requests from the tourists visiting Contoso Islands.
+The goal of this challenge is to observe the extraction of the school district, school name, student id, student name and question answers from civics/social studies exams from students in the country.
+You will also see the parsing of the activity preferences and advance requests from the tourists visiting Contoso Islands.

-Your goal is to design and create a pipeline that can process all the historical PDF and PNG files for these exam submissions and activity preferences stored in the blob storage.
+The Contoso education application has a pipeline that can process all of the historical PDF and PNG files for these exam submissions and activity preferences stored in  blob storage.

-You can use any programming language and Azure services of your choice to implement the solution.
-Remember to follow best practices for coding and architecture design.

 There are 20 sample documents in the sub-folders under the **`/artifacts/contoso-education`** folder: